ppy/osu-wiki/wiki/Ranking_criteria/osu!catch/en.md

 #### Guidelines

-- **All [fruits](/wiki/Gameplay/Hit_object/Fruit) should represent a sound existing in the music.** This is usually a distinct sound, but can also represent a continuous sound with an indistinguishable start or end.
+- **All [fruits](/wiki/Gameplay/Hit_object/Fruit) should represent a sound existing in the music.** This is usually a distinct sound but can also represent a continuous sound with an indistinguishable start or end.
 - **The last [fruit](/wiki/Gameplay/Hit_object/Fruit) of a [juice stream](/wiki/Gameplay/Hit_object/Juice_stream) should be [snapped](/wiki/Beatmapping/Snapping) according to the song's beat structure.** For example, if the song is using a straight beat, 1/4, 1/8 or 1/16 should be used.
 If the song is using a swing beat, 1/6 or 1/12 should be used.
 - **[Dashes](/wiki/Gameplay/Dash) and [hyperdashes](/wiki/Gameplay/Hyperdash) should not be used when the destination of the dash or hyperdash is located near the left or right border of the playfield.** This creates an uncomfortable movement as the catcher is forcibly stopped upon reaching the border of the playfield (x:16 on the left and x:496 on the right).
-- **Ensure [combos](/wiki/Beatmapping/Combo) do not reach unreasonable lengths.** This is to ensure the player’s view is not obstructed by the [fruits](/wiki/Gameplay/Hit_object/Fruit) stacked on the plate.
+- **[Combos](/wiki/Beatmapping/Combo) should not reach unreasonable lengths.** This ensures the player’s view is not obstructed by the [fruits](/wiki/Gameplay/Hit_object/Fruit) stacked on the plate.
 - **[Overall difficulty](/wiki/Beatmap/Overall_difficulty) should have the same value as the [Approach rate](/wiki/Beatmap/Approach_rate).** This is just a standardised value, as Overall difficulty only affects the maximum score of a difficulty with [scoreV1](/wiki/Gameplay/Score/ScoreV1/osu!catch).
-  - If a difficulty uses a lower Approach rate than one or more difficulties in the difficulty level below it, then the Overall difficulty should be equal to that of the highest Overall difficulty value in the previous difficulty level.
+  - Suppose a difficulty uses a lower Approach rate than one or more difficulties at the difficulty level below it.
+In that case, the Overall difficulty should be equal to that of the highest Overall difficulty value at the previous difficulty level.
-- **[Slider tick rate](/wiki/Beatmapping/Slider_tick_rate) should be set according to the song.** For example if your song contains a section that uses 1/3 rhythms only, using tick rate 2 would not be fitting for the entire beatmap.
+- **[Slider tick rate](/wiki/Beatmapping/Slider_tick_rate) should be set according to the song.** For example, if your song contains a section that uses 1/3 rhythms only, tick rate 2 would not fit the entire beatmap.
 - **Avoid using [combo colours](/wiki/Beatmapping/Combo_colour) with ~50 luminosity or lower.** Dark colours impact the readability of [fruits](/wiki/Gameplay/Hit_object/Fruit) with low background dim.
 - **Avoid using [combo colours](/wiki/Beatmapping/Combo_colour) with ~220 luminosity or higher if [Kiai time](/wiki/Gameplay/Kiai_time) is used.** Light colours create bright pulses during Kiai time, which can be unpleasant to the eyes.